New Jersey Health Informatics Degree Programs

 • No GRE required.

-Rutgers University-New Brunswick's Doctor of Health Informatics with a Pharmacoinformatics Track is a unique 54-credit hybrid program.
-It prepares students for leadership in pharmaceuticals and healthcare through a blend of online and in-person learning.
-The program focuses on the intersection of data analytics and pharmaceutical applications, requiring a master's degree and a 3.0 GPA for admission, with no GRE.
-Graduates can anticipate lucrative careers, with an average salary of $104,280, equipped with practical informatics skills.
+The Doctor of Health Informatics with a Pharmacoinformatics Track at Rutgers University-New Brunswick is a 54-credit hybrid program integrating data analytics with pharmaceutical applications.
+It prepares students for leadership in healthcare, pharmaceuticals, and academia, with flexible online and in-person options.
+Admission requires a master's degree and a 3.0 GPA, and no GRE is required.
+Graduates can expect an average salary of $104,280, gaining practical skills for the evolving health sector.

 • 54-credit degree program.